AartikSarma/PBWvsFVC/README.md

 - **Figures**: Saved as high-resolution images in the `figures/` directory
 - **Statistical Results**: Regression outputs and model summaries saved as RDS files

-## Data availability
+## Data Sources

+This analysis uses data from:
+- **MIMIC-IV**: Medical Information Mart for Intensive Care IV database
+- **eICU**: eICU Collaborative Research Database

-The MIMIC-IV and eICU databases are available through PhysioNet and subject to their data use agreements.
+Both databases are available from [PhysioNet](https://physionet.org/) and are subject to PhysioNet's data use agreements.

 ## Reference
 Sarma, et al. Evaluating the generalisability of formulas used to set tidal volumes in mechanically ventilated patients: an observational, multicohort, retrospective study.
 Lancet Respiratory Medicine 2025